catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw7_NAs/hw7.md

 ## 1        0
 ```

-#### There are NO NAs in the Amniota data set.
-The fact that there are NO NAs in the Amniota data set does NOT make sense.
+#### There are NO NAs in the `amniota` data set.
+The fact that there are NO NAs in the `amniota` data set does NOT make sense.
 When using the summary() function (below), it DOES seem that there are NA's represented by values (-999, -999.0, -999.000):

 ```r